let's talk

 The type of development team is another crucial factor that impacts web creation costs.

-Here’s a table showing that.
+Here’s a table showing the price differences:

 Team Type Development